-Although the dental cone beam CT scan is mostly used for dental implants and orthodontics (teeth straightening), it is also suitable for:
+Although the dental cone beam CT scan is mainly used for dental implants and orthodontics (teeth straightening), it is also suitable for:

 According to the NHS, a regular CT scan gives a radiation dose equivalent to approximately 63 to 154 days of background radiation (the one always present in the environment).
 Cone beam CT scans give 6 to 30 days of average background radiation, which is significantly less and poses no real health concerns for patients.

-The procedure with a cone beam CT scan takes approximately 20 or so minutes plus preparation stage (removal of objects and accessories which may interfere with the imagine).
+The cone beam CT scan procedure takes approximately 20 minutes plus the preparation stage (removal of objects and accessories that may interfere with the imagine).

 There’s no special preparation required for the procedure, but you may be asked to remove any or all jewellery or any clothing with metal attachments.
 Hairpins, glasses, hearing aids, or other accessories in the area of your head and neck will also have to be taken off for the procedure.

 It is recommended that X-rays and CT scans are avoided during pregnancy.BOOK ONLINE

 For the dental cone beam CT scan, you will be seated and asked to stay still during the procedure.
 Depending on the clinician’s requirements, we may need to carry out a photographic scan of the face first.
 During this part of the process, the room is darkened, and the machine gives out flashing a few lights while you’re standing still.